emvalencia/computer-science-notes/quality-assurance-and-testing-fundamentals.md

 ### General Testing Concepts
 > "The Royal Road to Software Engineering Capability: You need to build, test, and debug real software."

-- **Testing**- running a program in order to find faults
-- Purpose of testing: detect and correct errors in a software product; increase our confidence in a program (high quality, low risk)
-- Process: devise test case and expected output, run test case, capture actual output, compare actual output to expected output
-    - Will succeed for fail (report failure)
-- Terminology:
-    - **Fault or defect**- mistake in code, a static flaw in a program, a bug
-        - To expose a fault with a test:
-            - *Reachability*: test must reach and execute location of the fault
-            - *Infection*: fault corrupts program state -> error
-            - *Propogation*: error must persist and cause an incorrect output -> failure
-    - **Error**- human mistake, bad program state that results from a fault (not all faults produce an error)
-    - **Failure**- external behavior/execution/output incorrect (not every error causes a program failure)
+**Testing** is an essential part of software development that involves running a program in order to expose faults.
+The purpose of testing is to detect and correct errors in a software product to increase our confidence in a program.
+The process of testing involves creating test cases with expected outputs, running the test cases, capturing the actual output, and comparing that actual output to the expected output.
+Tests will either succeed or fail.
+In testing, a **fault** is a static flaw in a program or a bug.
+An **error** is a bag program state that results from a fault.
+A **failure** is an observable incorrect behavior of a program that results from an error.
+Note that not all faults result in errors and not all errors result in failures.

+To expose a fault with a test you need: reachability, infection, and propogation. **Reachability** refers to the ability of a test to reach and execute the location of the fault.
+An **infection** is when the fault corrupts the program state, causing an error.
+In order to cause a failure, the error must persist and cause an incorrect output, which is called **propogation**.

 - **Formal verification**- establish correctness of programs using formal methods of mathematics
 - **Static analysis**- examine code without executing the program
     - Pure static analysis isn't "software testing" because you aren't actually running the program to see if there are errors